-PO51 E51.1
+POS 51 E51.1

-POS1 Development incorporates a fire fighting system that: a. satisfies the reasonable needs of the fire fighting entity for the area; b. is appropriate for the size, shape and topography of the development and its surrounds; c. is compatible with the operational equipment available to the fire fighting entity for the area; d. considers the fire hazard inherent in the materials comprising the development and their proximity to one another; e. considers the fire hazard inherent in the surrounds to the development site; f. is maintained in effective operating order.
-Note - The Queensland Fire and Emergency Services is the entity currently providing the fire fighting function for the urban areas of the Moreton Bay Region.
+a. b. c. d. e. f.
+Not elopment incorporates a fire fighting system that: satisfies the reasonable needs of the fire fighting entity for the area; is appropriate for the size, shape and topography of the development and its surrounds; is compatible with the operational equipment available to the fire fighting entity for the area; considers the fire hazard inherent in the materials comprising the development and their proximity to one another; considers the fire hazard inherent in the surrounds to the development site; is maintained in effective operating order. e - The Queensland Fire and Emergency Services is the entity rently providing the fire fighting function for the urban areas of Moreton Bay Region.
 External fire hydrant facilities are provided on site to the standard prescribed under the relevant parts of Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations.
-Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005) that may be applicable: a. in regard to the form of any fire hydrant - Part 8.5 and Part 3.2.2.1, with the exception that for Tourist parks(84) or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an accentable alternative.
+Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005) that may be applicable: a. in regard to the form of any fire hydrant - Part 8.5 and Part 3.2.2.1, with the exception that for Touris parks^(B4) or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signoseta in-ground hydrants would be an acceptable alternative; b. in regard to the general locational requirements for fire hydrant - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); c. in regard to the proximity of hydrants to buildings and other facilities - Part 3.2.2.2 (a), (e), (h) (a) (a) (h) (h) exception that: i. for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings; ii. for outdoor sales(54), processing or storage facilities; d. in regard to fire hydrant accessibility and clearance requirements - Part 3.5 and, where applicable, Part 3.6.
+E51.2 A continuous path of travel having the following characteristics is provided between the vehicle access point to the site and each external fire hydrant and hydrant booster point on the land: a. an unobstructed width of no less than 3.5m; b. an unobstructed height of no less than 4.8m; c. constructed to be readily traversed by a 17 tonne HRV fire brigade pumping appliance; d. an area for a fire brigade pumping appliance to stand within 20m of each fire hydrant and 8m of each hydrant booster point.

-PO52 E52
+PO5 52 E52

+1